About Me

 The 1974 Rams football team came and visited us one day.
 I was coloring a gumball machine and these huge football players were gathered around my hospital bed signing each gumball on the coloring sheet.
 That was cool!

-I was back home when the body cast came off and the surgical area on my hip burst open.
-I remember sitting in the bath tub in a pool of blood.
-Needless to say, when I was told I needed another surgery I refused.
+I was back home when the body cast came off and we were using my crutches for london bridges.
+Once my cast came off the surgical area on my hip burst open.
+I remember sitting in the bath tub in a pool of blood and on the surgical table insisting they put me back in a cast.

 Once I was fully grown it was recommended I have a revision to my stump.
 It would have helped with the alignment of my prosthesis because my stump is just a tad bit longer than my knee.
-Nope, I was a stubborn teenager and wasn’t going to disrupt my life.
-I should have done it because now my knee really sticks out when I sit and it would definitely help my back to have even knees.
+I was a stubborn teenager and was afraid to have another surgery.

 We were an active family; camping, fishing, water skiing, horseback riding, you name it!
 If my sisters were doing it, I was doing it.